levskaya/polyhedronisme/readme.md

   <li>AeA3ptI - ditto, with convex spherical adjustment</li>
   To do: give examples using kN or tN, and with a space-delimited series if that's supported.
 </ul>
+- add a "share"-like feature that lets you copy a link to a particular recipe and palette

 * * *
 Text CC-BY, Code MIT License